Anxiety Guide & GAD-7 Self Test

 After taking the GAD-7 self-test, you may have discovered you are at risk of having mild to severe anxiety.
 Although learning you may struggle with an anxiety disorder can be unsettling, SoCal Mental Health is here to help.
 We can help you understand anxiety and provide you with various treatment programs that will help you find recovery.

 Please feel free to contact us if you or someone you know and love needs help in their fight.
-Our staff here are more than happy to assist you.
+We are happy to assist you by connecting you to a preferred treatment provider.

 Sources